kooroshvaziri/AIML_Classifier_Performance_Comparison_for_Termed_Certified_Deposits/README.md

 ![Random Forest Features](images/p3_final_nl_features.png)

 ## ROC Curve and 80% Probability
-Looking at the ***ROC Curve*** and 80% probablity, we can reduce ***False Negative*** rate to 0.1% with 58% ***Accuracy***, if we are willing to spend 42% more marketting resources.
+Looking at the ***ROC Curve*** and 80% probability, we can reduce ***False Negative*** rate to 0.1% with 58% ***Accuracy***, if we are willing to spend 42% more marketing resources.
 Picture below shows Improved LR Model Confusion Matrix alongside the ROC Curve:

 ![ROC](images/p3_roc.png)

 ## Conclusion
 The question here remains for the Subject-Matter-Experts (SME) and business analysis: how much potential customers are we willing to sacrifice to release more marketting resources?

 With our final SVM models, we have a ***False Positive*** rate of %17.7 and ***False Negative*** rate of only 0.5%.
-So we are using almost 20% more resources for marketting campaings than ideal numbers.
+So we are using almost 20% more resources for marketing campaigns than ideal numbers.
 Although this can be costly from a business standpoint, a detailed cost-basis analysis is needed to see if it is worth sacrificing more resources or change the model parameters to allow lower ***Recall*** score.